Social democracy: As a tradition of socialism

-In political science, democratic socialism and social democracy are largely seen as synonyms, while they are distinguished in journalistic use.
+In political science, democratic socialism and social democracy are sometimes seen as synonyms, while they are distinguished in journalistic use.
 Under this democratic socialist definition, social democracy is an ideology seeking to gradually build an alternative socialist economy through the institutions of liberal democracy.
 Starting in the post-war period, social democracy was defined as a policy regime advocating the reformation of capitalism to align it with the ethical ideals of social justice.
-In the 19th century, it encompassed various non-revolutionary and revolutionary currents of socialism, excluding anarchism.
-In the early 20th century, social democracy came to refer to support for a process of developing society through existing political structures and opposition to revolutionary means, which are often associated with Marxism.